Butter chicken

 Method

-In a bowl put half of the garlic and ginger, the salt, 1 tsp chilli powder and 1 ½ tbsp lemon juice.
-Mix, add the chicken pieces.
-Cover and put into the fridge for 30 minutes.
+In a bowl put the garlic and ginger, salt, chilli powder and 1½ tbsp lemon juice and mix.
+Add the chicken pieces and carefully stir through so all of the chicken is covered.
+Cover with clingfilm and put into the fridge for 30 minutes.
 If you are using wooden skewers then put them in water to soak.

-Mix together the yogurt, 1 tsp garam masala, 1 tsp turmeric and 1 tsp cumin and add to the chicken.
+Mix together the yogurt, garam masala, turmeric and cumin and add to the chicken.
 Carefully mix together to ensure everything is properly coated.
 Cover and put back into the fridge for 3 hours.